 Rhythmic movements and primitive reflex integration help with speech, fine-motor, potty training, sensory, and behavior issues.

-Brain and Sensory Foundation course tools help 4-year-old boy go from apraxia of speech and 2 years of unsuccessful potty training to full sentences and fully potty trained.
+The Brain and Sensory Foundations course tools help 4-year-old boy go from apraxia of speech and 2 years of unsuccessful potty training to full sentences and fully potty trained.

 Submitted A.H., Occupational Therapist